sindresorhus/capture-website/readme.md

 ##### inset

-Type: `number` or `object`
+Type: `number | Object`

+Ignore certain pixels at the top of the page, but if `element` is defined it will include or exclude pixels from the element

-Ignore certain pixel at the top of the page:
+To Ignore 100 pixels at the top of the page:

 ```javascript
 const captureWebsite = require('capture-website');